 Like many places around the world low life’s have put skimmers on ATM’s so try and use ATMs that have security guards on duty and if you must use another make sure you cover your hand when keying your pin.

-Some of the better buys in Bali include furniture, home wares, leather clothing, bags and wallets, casual clothing, paintings, wood and stone carvings and beautiful handcrafted gold and silver jewellery.
+Some of the best buys in Bali include furniture, home wares, leather clothing, bags and wallets, casual clothing, paintings, wood and stone carvings and beautiful handcrafted gold and silver jewelry

-Bali has some of the world's best restaurants, once you book with Bali Yarravillas we email attachments with plenty of information including our restaurant reviews.
+Bali has some of the world’s best restaurants, when you browse through our website, you can find plenty of information including our restaurant and shopping reviews.
 Our reviews will save you a heap of time as we constantly update the list.
-To illuminate or reduce the risk of Bali belly use hand sanitiser before eating.
+To eliminate or reduce the risk of Bali belly, use hand sanitiser before eating.
 Some of our must tries are Ultimo, Mamasan, Dahana, Sea Circus, Black Pepper, Beach House at Echo Beach, Gateway to India.

 Straddling the equator, Indonesia tends to have a fairly even climate year-round, with an average temperature of about 28C.
 In the dry season between April to September, the weather is clear and dry.
 During the wet season, between October and March, the weather alternates between sudden showers and bright sunshine.
 It is a lot more humid during the wet season and that makes it seem hotter.
 In the mountain areas, the weather is cool and exhilarating.